dinayrore/what_to_watch/README.md

-# Project Title
+# Movie Advisor

-The program entitled '.rb' is a basic program intended to help users to ...
-The program does the following functions...The program will automatically output...
+The program entitled 'what_to_watch.rb' is the main file used to run the Movie Advisor.
+This program was intended to serve as a Netflix Clone, prompting the user for input and providing the appropriate output for each scenario.
+Currently, the program is able to withdraw information stored in text files from a movie rating study and deliver the ratings for a movie ID and the movie ID title.
+The program contains bugs for the remaining options of searching for the average star rating and ratings made by a particular user.
+The program still needs to include the following features: displaying the most popular movie choices and displaying options based on user preference utilizing the Euclidean distance.

 ## Getting Started